justindujardin/mathy/libraries/website/docs/envs/poly_simplify.md

 ## Example Episode

-A trained agent learns to combine multiple low-level actions into higher-level ones that `combine like terms`
+A trained agent learns to combine multiple low-level actions into higher-level ones that combine like terms.

 ### Input